ist199211-ist199311/continuous-ifc-devops/presentation.typ

   #notes(
     speaker: "Diogo",
+    "How do we assign labels to variables?",
+    "We then define sinks, telling Glowy that only data with at most this label can flow...", "For declassification, Glowy mandated explicit annotations",
-    "Explicit declassification creates very identifiable points in the code that need to be looked at very carefully", )
+    "Creates very identifiable points in the code that need to be looked at very carefully", )
 ]